choria-io/website/docs/content/playbooks/basics/_index.md

 To complete this task we write 2 playbooks, one that does the work without any error handling and one to run the other with the Slack error and success handling.

 This playbook is on purpose verbose, in reality you would make smaller playbooks and re-using them or using Puppet functions to make small utilities to do common tasks - like we did with the `example::slack` one here.

-Further examples can be found in the [Tips and Patterns](../tips/) section.

 ```puppet
 plan example::restart_puppetserver_no_error_handling (